ws-garcia/VBA-Ray-Casting-Algorithm/README.md

 # VBA Ray Casting Algorithm

-Implementation of the ray casting algorithm in VBA
+Implementation of the ray casting algorithm in VBA, with some extra features like polygons sides intersection detection.

 ## Description